9 Camino de Santiago Routes: How to Choose the Best One

 One of the questions all future pilgrims ask is, “When is the best time to walk the Camino?”

 You can walk most of the Camino routes all year round.
 However, the best time is from April to October.
-Keep in mind that in spring and autumn, rains are common, while in the summer months, the temperatures can be sizzling high.
+Keep in mind that in spring and autumn, rains are common, while in the summer months, the temperatures can be sizzling hot.

 • You can walk Camino frances almost all of the year.
 Just keep in mind that the first section through the mountains becomes difficult to pass in the winter months.